Phonics and Early Reading

 Implementation

-At Woodlands Primary School, Phonics is taught through a rich reading curriculum.
-We follow the Rocket Phonics programme -which is validated by the DFE and follows the letters and sounds structure.
+At Woodlands Primary School, phonics is taught as part of a rich reading curriculum.
+We follow the Rocket Phonics programme (which is validated by the DFE) and follows the Letters and Sounds structure.
 Rocket Phonics combines the alphabetic code knowledge and skills that are needed to learn to read and write, with language- rich children’s literature.
 This approach helps to embed phonics in context, and support a love of reading and writing from the outset.
-We read high quality phonetically decodable books, which are matched to the scheme.
-In Nursery, pre phonics skills are taught from the beginning.
-These skills allow children to become aware of the sounds they hear in their immediate environments, as well as the sounds they can create themselves, using their body or instruments.
+We read high quality, phonetically decodable books, which are matched to the scheme.

-When children reach Reception, we move on to Phase Two, which introduces the children to 23 new phonemes.
-During this phase, the children will learn to recognise, form and use these sounds in simple consonant-vowel- consonant (CVC) words to begin to read and write simple words and captions.
+When children reach Reception, we move on to Phase Two and Three, which introduces the children to new phonemes.
+During this phase, the children will learn to recognise and use these sounds in simple consonant-vowel- consonant (CVC) words to begin to read simple words and captions.
 Once they have conquered this skill, they start reading stories and texts that have words made up of the sounds they know.
-This means that they can embed and apply their phonic knowledge and start to build their reading fluency.
-Once secure, the children move on to the next phase whereby they will learn new sounds, improve their reading fluency and develop a greater writing ability.
-Throughout this process, there is a focus on comprehension and reading for enjoyment.

 Impact